 Find It In The Divi Marketplace

 Divi Rocket is available in the Divi Marketplace!
 That means it has passed our review and has been found to meet our quality standards.
-You can visit Divi Space in the marketplace to see all of their available products.
+You can visit WP Zone in the marketplace to see all of their available products.
 Products purchased from the Divi Marketplace come with unlimited website usage and a 30 day money back guarantee (just like Divi).

 Website loading speed is crucial for maintaining great SEO and reducing a website’s bounce rate.
-There are lots of caching plugins available that can boost performance, but most caching plugins are generic.
+There are many great WordPress caching plugins available that can boost performance, but most caching plugins are generic.
 They work with the major settings for most themes rather than targeting specific needs or features of a theme.
 Now, there’s a caching plugin that was designed specifically for Divi.

 Divi Rocket is a third-party plugin that was designed to be “Divi aware.”
 It’s familiar with how Divi works, and with Divi sections and modules.
 It knows what to cache and what to check on a Divi page when regenerating cache.
 In this article, we’ll take a look at Divi Rocket, see what it can do, and see how easy it is to use.